 If you’re looking for something with a more traditional fantasy style, check out the upcoming Camelot Unchained, a fantasy MMO running on the developer’s own Unchained Engine.
 The game was crowdfunded through a Kickstarter campaign — it raised over $2.2 million from over 14,000 backers — as well as backing from Mark Jacobs, the designer of Dark Age of Camelot.
 Camelot Unchained is said to be the spiritual successor for DAoC.
 It’ll have a significant focus on PvP, with large-scale battles set as the focus.

-There’s also some interesting and unique mechanics at play here.
+There are also some interesting and unique mechanics at play here.
 For one, you’ll be able to craft and build your own unique home, fort, or castle, instead of having to buy a premade one (which might be what we’re most excited about).
 You’ll have to defend your home against enemies as well.
-On top of that, the majority of the environment will have been build almost entirely by players.
+On top of that, the majority of the environment will have been built almost entirely by players.
 So, towns and cities will be crafted by players, and when they’re sacked by enemies, they’ll have to be rebuilt again.

 Secondly, the proprietary engine will deliver massive, real-time battles between layers (up to 500 of them right now), with huge draw distances and a procedurally generated environment.
 Crazy.

 The game has been in development for quite some time, and we have no idea when we should expect to get our hands on it.
 There was recently an update that noted that we can now expect the Camelot Unchained Beta 1 BY July 4, 2018 (the devs noted that if they can get it out sooner than that, they will, but July 4th is their buffer date)..
 However, hopefully, we’ll see a full release sooner rather than later.
 Read more…

 17. Wild West Online